Canadian Citizenship by Descent

 Born before December 15, 2025

 If you were born before December 15, 2025, there is no generational limit.
 You may be eligible for Canadian citizenship as long as you can prove an unbroken chain of descent from a Canadian citizen.
-This retroactive change restored citizenship for an estimated 240,000 Lost Canadians — many of whom had become US citizens and lost their Canadian citizenship under the previous first-generation rule.
+The Parliamentary Budget Office estimated approximately 115,000 new applicants would become eligible under Bill C-3.

 Born on or after December 15, 2025